 Main Street is the novel that was supposed to win Sinclair Lewis the Pulitzer Prize in 1921.
-Widely popular in its day, the selection committee (the “novel jury”) recommended the novel to be awarded the Pulitzer Prize, however it was overturned due to a controversial change to Mr. Pulitzer’s estate gift to Columbia University – a shift from awarding the prize for novels that present the “whole” character of American life to the “wholesome” character of American life.
-The Board of Trustees of Columbia overturned the decision, and instead Edith Wharton was awarded the prize, leaving Sinclair Lewis furious (a man already known for his tempestuous personality).
+Widely popular in its day, the selection committee (the “novel jury”) recommended the novel to be awarded the Pulitzer Prize, however it was overturned due to a controversial change to Mr. Pulitzer’s estate gift to Columbia University – changing the awards from those novels that represent the “whole” character of American life to those that represent the “wholesome” character of American life.
+The Board of Trustees of Columbia University overturned the jury’s decision, and instead Edith Wharton was awarded the prize, leaving Sinclair Lewis furious (a man already known for his tempestuous personality).
 He was overlooked again for his 1922 satire of American middle class materialism, Babbit.
-Lewis eventually won the Pulitzer (perhaps as an apology from the University) for his lengthy novel about American medicine, Arrowsmith.
-Lewis loudly declined to accept his award.
+Lewis eventually won the Pulitzer (perhaps as an apology from Columbia University) for his lengthy satire of American medicine, Arrowsmith.
+Lewis loudly declined to accept his Pulitzer Prize.

-While Sinclair Lewis eventually left Sauk Centre for Yale (and he never returned), in Main Street Carol leaves Gopher Prairie for a time only to return in defeat.
-Any lingering romantic notions about small town American life is tragically burst in Main Street.
+While Sinclair Lewis eventually left Sauk Centre for Yale (and he never returned), in Main Street Carol leaves Gopher Prairie for a short time only to return in defeat.
+Any lingering romantic notions about small town life in America is tragically burst in Main Street.